Group1-SDC/related-items/README.md

 But how to scale this database?
 Perhaps the simplest way would be to scale it vertically.
 If I increased the computing power of the database, I thought, maybe I will get more requests per second.
 So I increased the computing power of my database, from 1 GB of RAM to 4 GB.
 I ran the tests.
 Great Scott!
 My requests per second soared to over 600, a four-fold increase!

 In my joy, I attempted to horizontally scale as well.
 Because my database was read-only, I could safely scale horizontally without worrying too much about streaming replication for the time being.
 I added a second database instance, and re-ran the tests.
-A single tear came to my eye as I saw the results appear on the screen: 1300 requests per second.
+Pride swelled in my chest as I read the results on the screen: 1300 requests per second.

 ## Chapter 6.
 The Ultimate Boon